-The 1,769,966 shares of common stock issuable upon the exercise of outstanding options that are being offered for resale by the selling stockholders will be sold for the accounts of the selling stockholders named in this prospectus.
+The 385,246 issued and outstanding shares of our common stock and the 1,896,380 shares of common stock issuable upon the exercise of currently outstanding options and warrants, in each case that are being offered for resale by the selling stockholders will be sold for the accounts of the selling stockholders named in this prospectus.
 As a result, all proceeds from the sales of such shares of common stock offered for resale hereby will go to the selling stockholders and we will not receive any proceeds from the resale of those shares of common stock by the selling stockholders.

-We may receive up to a total of approximately \$2.7 million in gross proceeds if all of the options are exercised by the selling stockholders for cash.
-However, as we are unable to predict the timing or amount of potential exercises of the options, we have not allocated any proceeds of such exercises to any particular purpose.
+We may receive up to a total of \$4,763,404 in gross proceeds if all of the warrants are exercised hereunder for cash.
+However, as we are unable to predict the timing or amount of potential exercises of the warrants, we have not allocated any proceeds of such exercises to any particular purpose.
 Accordingly, all such proceeds, if any would be allocated to working capital.
-Pursuant to conditions set forth in the options, the options are exercisable under certain circumstances on a cashless basis, and should a selling stockholder elect to exercise on a cashless basis we will not receive any proceeds from the sale of common stock issued upon the cashless exercise of the option.
+Pursuant to conditions set forth in the warrants, the warrants are exercisable under certain circumstances on a cashless basis, and should a selling stockholder elect to exercise on a cashless basis we will not receive any proceeds from the sale of common stock issued upon the cashless exercise of the warrant.